Corey Domachowski

-Corey Domachowski (born 11 September 1996) is a Welsh rugby union player who plays for the Cardiff Rugby at prop.
+Corey Domachowski (born 11 September 1996) is a Welsh professional rugby union player who plays as a prop for United Rugby Championship club Cardiff and the Wales national team.

+Club career

 Domachowski made his debut for Cardiff in 2017 having previously played for the academy team.
 The Church Village-born loosehead prop represented Wales at under-20 level, and featured for Cardiff Rugby as a replacement in Challenge Cup quarter final defeat to Gloucester in 2017.

+International career

+On 1 May 2023, Warren Gatland selected him in Wales' 54 player training squad for the Rugby World Cup 2023.